ewellinger/election_analysis/README.md

             'sanders', 'jim webb', 'chafee', 'lessig', 'biden']
 ```

+All articles that were returned were assumed to be at least cursorily related to the general election (further checks are done to ensure this during the [data cleaning](#data-cleaning) phase)
-Articles pertaining to the general election will then be added to a Mongo Database with metadata and article text for further analysis.
+Articles pertaining to the general election were then added to a Mongo Database with metadata and article text for further analysis.
 In the case of the Fox News and Wall Street Journal scrapers, relevant url addresses were first saved to a text file prior to extracting metadata and article text.

-Other Possible News Outlets To Include:
-* USA Today (Waiting for API Access)
-* The Washington Post
-* MSNBC
-* NBC News
-* ~~CNN~~ (No way to scrape)
-* ~~BBC~~ (No good way to scrape, API is only open to BBC Employees)
-* ~~Al Jazeera~~ (No way to scrape)

 ---